 The TMIFR1 bit requests the BDLC to transmit the byte in the BDLC data register (BDR) as the first byte of a multiple byte IFR with CRC or as a single byte IFR with CRC.
-Response IFR bytes are still subject to J1850 message length maximums (see 20.5.2 J1850 Frame Format).
-See Figure 20-18
+Response IFR bytes are still subject to J1850 message length maximums (see 20.5.2 J1850 Frame Format and Figure 20-18).

-- 1 = If this bit is set prior to a valid EOD being received with no CRC error, once the EOD symbol has been received, the BDLC will attempt to transmit the appropriate normalization bit followed by IFR bytes.
-The programmer should set TEOD after the last IFR byte has been written into the BDR.
-After TEOD has been set and the last IFR byte has been transmitted, the CRC byte is transmitted. - 0 = The TMIFR1 bit will be cleared automatically, once the BDLC has successfully transmitted the CRC byte and EOD symbol, by the detection of an error on the multiplex bus or by a transmitter underrun caused when the programmer does not write another byte to the BDR after the TDRE interrupt.
+If this bit is set prior to a valid EOD being received with no CRC error, once the EOD symbol has been received the BDLC will attempt to transmit the appropriate normalization bit followed by IFR bytes.
+The programmer should set TEOD after the last IFR byte has been written into the BDR register.
+After TEOD has been set and the last IFR byte has been transmitted, the CRC byte is transmitted.

+0 = The TMIFR1 bit will be cleared automatically - once the BDLC has successfully transmitted the CRC byte and EOD symbol - by the detection of an error on the multiplex bus or by a transmitter underrun caused when the programmer does not write another byte to the BDR after the TDRE interrupt.

 If the TMIFR1 bit is set, the BDLC will attempt to transmit the normalization symbol followed by the byte in the BDR.
 After the byte in the BDR has been loaded into the transmit shift register, a TDRE interrupt (see 20.7.4 BDLC State Vector Register) will occur similar to the main message transmit sequence.
 The programmer should then load the next byte of the IFR into the BDR for transmission.
 When the last byte of the IFR has been loaded into the BDR, the programmer should set the TEOD bit in the BDLC control register 2 (BCR2).
-This will instruct the BDLC to transmit a CRC byte once the byte in the BDR is transmitted, and then transmit an EOD symbol, indicating the end of the IFR portion of the message frame.
+This will instruct the BDLC to transmit an EOD symbol, indicating the end of the IFR portion of the message frame.